-The U.S. monthly international trade deficit increased in June 2018 according to the U.S. Bureau of Economic Analysis and the U.S. Census Bureau.
-The deficit increased from $43.2 billion in May (revised) to $46.3 billion in June, as exports decreased and imports increased.
-The previously… Read More
+The U.S. monthly international trade deficit increased in March 2019 according to the U.S. Bureau of Economic Analysis and the U.S. Census Bureau.
+The deficit increased from $49.3 billion in February (revised) to $50.0 billion in March, as imports increased more than exports.

-Real estate and rental and leasing; information; and nondurable goods manufacturing were the leading contributors to the increase in U.S. economic growth in the first quarter of 2018.
-Overall, 14 of 22 industry groups contributed to the 2.0 percent increase in real GDP in the first quarter.
+Wholesale trade; mining; and information were the leading contributors to the increase in U.S. economic growth in the fourth quarter of 2018.
+Overall, 15 of 22 industry groups contributed to the 2.2 percent increase in real GDP in the fourth quarter.

-The U.S. monthly international trade deficit decreased in May 2018 according to the U.S. Bureau of Economic Analysis and the U.S. Census Bureau.
-The deficit decreased from $46.1 billion in April (revised) to $43.1 billion in May, as exports increased more than imports.
-The previously published… Read More
+The U.S. monthly international trade deficit decreased in February 2019 according to the U.S. Bureau of Economic Analysis and the U.S. Census Bureau.
+The deficit decreased from $51.1 billion in January (revised) to $49.4 billion in February, as exports increased more than imports.

 The digital economy accounted for 6.9 percent of the U.S.

 By the end of April, key national economic indicators will be on their original 2019 schedule, as the Bureau of Economic Analysis’ timetable of releases continues to recover from disruptions earlier in the year.

 The U.S. net international investment position decreased to −$9,717.1 billion (preliminary) at the end of the fourth quarter of 2018 from −$9,634.8 billion (revised) at the end of the third quarter.